What To Expect From Your Photographer: A Complete Bride And Groom’s Guide.

 The Accessories, Wedding Bands and Invitations:

-• We arrange your day-of accessories (jewelry, shoes, veil, cufflinks), wedding bands and wedding stationary for an aesthetically pleasing detail shot.
+I arrange your jewelry, shoes, veil, cufflinks, wedding bands and wedding stationary for an aesthetically pleasing detail shot.

 Getting Ready.

-Getting-ready shots are an essential part of wedding photography, capturing the excitement, anticipation, and behind-the-scenes moments before the ceremony.
-One reason you may want to book a photographer for the full day is to capture getting-ready shots.
+Getting-ready shots are an essential part of wedding photography, capturing the excitement, anticipation, and behind-the-scenes moments.
+One reason to book a photographer for the entire day is to ensure these moments are well documented.

 Hair And Makeup: